 Assisting the Board in its oversight of risk within the Group.

-The principal purpose of the committee is to assist the Board in its oversight of risk within the Group, with particular focus on the Group’s risk appetite, risk profile and the effectiveness of the Group’s Risk Management Framework.
-We review the risks inherent in both our investment portfolios and in the insurance products we offer our clients.
+The main purpose of the Committee is to assist the Board in its oversight of risk within the Group, with a focus on reviewing the Group’s risk appetite and risk profile in relation to solvency, liquidity, climate, operational, conduct and reputational risks and reviewing the effectiveness of the Group’s risk management framework (RMF).

-In addition to the risks inherent in investing and in providing assurance, we review the strength of our capital base and our liquidity position, the level of our operational risk, and the significant ongoing changes to the regulatory framework.
+In addition to the risks inherent in the Group’s investment portfolio, the Committee reviews the Group’s operational risks, including significant changes to the regulatory framework.

 The committee comprises independent non-executive directors.